 In addition to that, starting your own street food business from scratch requires less capital.
 You have control over what street foods to offer and how many to sell without being burdened by any franchise fee.

-Step 2: Pick a strategic location.
+Step 2: Pick a Strategic Location

-A location where there’s high volume of people is non-negotiable if you want your street food business in the Philippines to profit.
+A location where there’s a high volume of people is non-negotiable if you want your street food business in the Philippines to profit.

 It doesn’t matter how tasty or flavorful your street foods are; if your location is too far from your target market, nobody will bother to buy from you.